 How we picked the best hotel credit cards

-With so many branded options, selecting which hotel card best accommodates your spending habits can be difficult.
-That’s why we analyzed over 340 travel credit cards to identify the top hotel credit card offers currently on the market.
+Our editorial team and expert review board analyzed more than 340 travel credit cards to identify the top hotel credit card offers currently on the market.
 The main factors we considered include:

 Base rewards rate and points value: Co-branded hotel credit cards can offer anywhere between 3X and 10X points on brand purchases.
 General purpose travel cards offer between 1.25X and 2X rewards on general purchases.
 We looked at where a card’s return rate fell in those applicable categories.
 We also considered how much points were worth within a hotel’s loyalty program or the issuer’s rewards program.